Agrarian bonds in Peru: Rating agency involvement

-Major Credit Ratings Agencies Considerations
+Major credit ratings agencies considerations

 To date, the major credit ratings agencies have avoided evaluating this debt.
 As outlined in a June 2016 article in the Financial Times, Moody's stated the bonds weren't "ratable in a manner that is consistent with rated government bonds," and Standard & Poor's stated that it considers the bonds to be "contingent liabilities" but "official documentation and information on the terms and conditions for these bonds has not been established."

 In April 2016, U.S. Congress shed light on potential conflicts of interest of the major credit ratings agencies.
 At this hearing, Representative Brad Sherman stated, "we still have a system where the umpire...is paid by one of the teams, and selected by that team."
 The U.S. Securities and Exchange Commission does not have specific regulations in place to prevent ratings agencies from picking and choosing particular bond rating engagements.
 Representatives Mike Fitzpatrick and Stephen Lynch also discussed similar conflicts of interest concerns.